cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 }
 ```

-Exactly like Webpack, you should start Cypress with `yarn cypress open-ct`.
+Exactly like Webpack, you should start Cypress with `yarn cypress open --component`.
 Writing component tests when using Vite is _exactly_ the same as when using
 Webpack.
 Minor differences may occur depending on the